1 August, 2024

 Is There Anywhere To Eat At Tai Mo Shan?

 It is a hike after all and a long one at that, so be sure to pack snacks, lunch and adequate water.
 The only place to buy food is the snack stand run by Aunt Lin at the Tai Mo Shan visitor centre.
-You can also opt for a dim sum lunch at Tuen Kee Dim Sum at Chuen Lung Village either before or after your hike.
+You can also opt for a dim sum lunch at Tuen Kee Dim Sum (closed on Mondays) at Chuen Lung Village either before or after your hike.

 Read More: The Best Cycling Trails in Hong Kong: Where To Ride Your Bike